OzFlux/PFP_GUI/README.md

 To install PyFluxPro, follow these steps:
 * 1. Open a command line window or terminal session and use the "cd" (shorthand for "change directory") command to navigate to the directory into which you want to install PyFluxPro.
 Note that the installation process will create a subdirectory called PyFluxPro in the directory from which the install is run.
-* 2. Clone the PyFluxPro repository by typing "git clone https://github.com/OzFlux/PFP_GUI.git" at the command prompt.
+* 2. Clone the PyFluxPro repository by typing "git clone https://github.com/OzFlux/PyFluxPro.git" at the command prompt.
 * 3. PyFluxPro is now installed but needs a Python virtual environment to be created with the required packages before it can be used.

 ## Creating the PyFluxPro virtual environment
 Miniconda installs a minimal version of Python that does not include all of the packages required by PyFluxPro.
 The easiest way to configure the Miniconda installation so that it includes all of the required packages is to create a virtual environment using the "environment.yml" file supplied with PyFluxPro.
 Conda virtual environments are explained at https://conda.io/docs/user-guide/tasks/manage-environments.html.
 You can read the docs (always recommended!) or you can follow the steps below:
 * 1. Open a command (or terminal) window and use "cd" to navigate to the PyFluxPro directory.
 * 2. At the command prompt in the PyFluxPro directory, type "conda env create -f environment.yml" to create the virtual environment.
 This process downloads and installs the packages required by PyFluxPro which may take several minutes.
-The default name of the environment created is "pfp_gui".
+The default name of the environment created is "pfp_env".
 * 3. Once the environment has been created, you must activate the environment before running PyFluxPro using;
-  * a) On Windows, type "activate pfp_gui" at the command prompt in the PyFluxPro directory.
+  * a) On Windows, type "activate pfp_env" at the command prompt in the PyFluxPro directory.
-  * b) On Linux and Mac OSX, type "source activate pfp_gui" at the command prompt in the PyFluxPro directory.
+  * b) On Linux and Mac OSX, type "source activate pfp_env" at the command prompt in the PyFluxPro directory.
 * 4. PyFluxPro should now be ready to use.

 ## Updating PyFluxPro